stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day10_driver_method_practice_properties/ReadMe.md

 }
 ```

+Here is the [full code](PropertyFileReadTest.java) we did in class.

+Here is [another exercise](SeleniumWithPropertiesTest.java) we did to include selenium.

 ### Updating `Driver` Utility Class to use Property File
 We have been holding out on using browser parameter into our `Driver` utility.
 So we can now read the browser type from the `config.properties` file.
 It will allow us to change browser type in one place and apply everywhere we used `Driver.getDriver`.

-Here is how new `Driver` utility class look like.
+Here is how new [`Driver`](../../utility/Driver.java) utility class look like.

 ```java
 public class Driver {